Data protection information according to Art. 13 and 14 of the EU General Data Protection Regulation (GDPR)

 2. What data and what sources do we use?

-We process data that we receive in the course of carrying out your trip or on the basis of your consent.
-We receive the data directly from you, e.g. as part of the travel order or other order placement.
+We process data that we receive in the course of supporting your travel or on the basis of your consent.
+We receive the data directly from you, e.g. as part of the travel order or other order.

 As far as necessary, we process the following categories of data

-- Identification/authentication data (e.g. surname and first name, transaction number)
+- Identification/authentication data (e.g. surname and first name, booking number)

 - Demographic data (e.g. age and date of birth)